SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/test-coverage/java-test-coverage.md

 SonarQube supports the reporting of test coverage as part of the analysis of your Java project.

-However, SonarQube does not compile the coverage report itself.
+However, SonarQube does not generate the coverage report itself.
-Instead, you must set up a third-party tool to produce the coverage report as part of your build process.
+Instead, you must set up a third-party tool to produce the report as part of your build process.
-The SonarScanner will pick up this report and send it to SonarQube where it will be displayed on your project dashboard along with the other analysis metrics.
+You then need to configure your analysis to tell the SonarScanner where the report is located so that it can pick it up and send it to SonarQube, where it will be displayed on your project dashboard along with the other analysis metrics.

 For Java projects, SonarQube directly supports the JaCoCo coverage tool (see [Generic Test Data](/analysis/test-coverage/generic-test/) for information on integrating other coverage tools).